PatrickKennedy/morty/README.md

 More importantly for an interactive application the plugins themselves are hotswappable and can be easily unloaded when no longer needed or reloaded for rapid development.

 It intentionally has no node dependencies and is entirely self-contained.
-Each part of it is based on the `BasePlugin` class.
+Each part of it is based on the `Plugin` class.
 There are no extra components or concepts to worry about.
 Because it can tie directly into an application's events it can be used as a direct extension of the application.

 There are two main components to the plugin:
-  1. `BasePlugin` is the base class for all plugins.
+  1. `Plugin` is the base class for all plugins.
 It primarily provides functions for registering and unregistering handlers with the owning emitter as well as namespacing events attached to and emitted.
 However, it also contains many convenience features built in, including automatically registering commands, and tracking registered events and unloading them when responding to the `unload` event.
   2. `Bootstrapper` is a psudo-management plugin that includes two commands: `load` and `unload` for use with interactive applications.
 It also listens to the `load_plugin` and `unload_plugin` events.
 It offers multiple plugin directories and handles clearing the module/require caches to ensure plugins are loaded fresh each time.

 Most importantly `Bootstrapper` does not make any assumptions regarding the application it's attached to.
 Each application is expected to manage it's own plugins for integrating with user interaction and of course the various events emitted by the application.